 1. Myth: Brushing Harder Cleans Better

 Many people believe that brushing with force removes more plaque and debris.
-However, aggressive brushing can harm your teeth and gums, as it can wear down the enamel on your teeth, irritate your gums, and lead to tooth sensitivity.
+However, aggressive brushing can harm your teeth and gums, as it can wear down the enamel on your teeth, irritate gums, and lead to tooth sensitivity.

 Fact: Use a soft-bristled toothbrush and brush gently in circular motions.